 Major players of note in the USFL or on Michigan Panthers

-The rebooted USFL held its first player draft in February 2022.
-All told, there were 280 selections spread across 35 rounds.
-For the season, each squad will have 38 active players and a 7-man practice squad.
+The rebooted USFL held its first player draft in February 2022 and its second in February 2023.
+For the 2023 season, each squad will have 38 active players and a 7-man practice squad.
 The draft was designed with fairness in mind.
+The 2023 USFL draft consisted of 10 rounds.

 On the name-recognition front, headliners include some QBs from big-time collegiate programs such as Jordan Ta’amu and Clayton Thorson.
 Here’s a look at some of the more notable picks by position for the Panthers.